-Score 8 Spain's Government Office (Ministry of the Presidency) and Prime Minister's Office (Gabinete) are tasked with evaluating line-ministry proposals from the political and technical points of view.
-The two departments together form the very powerful political core of the executive.
-In general, these different units have ample staff with specific policy expertise, whose task is to substantively assess draft bills and other important sectoral initiatives to ensure they are compatible with the government's strategic and budgetary priorities.
+Spain's Government Office (Ministry of the Presidency) and Prime Minister's Office (Gabinete) are tasked with evaluating line-ministry proposals from the political and technical points of view.
 The internal structure of the Prime Minister's Office vaguely reflects the various ministerial portfolios, although without achieving a comprehensive policy expertise that enables perfect oversight throughout the executive.
 For its part, the Government Office, which is also responsible for organizing the Council of Ministers' cycle of sessions, and whose head is the powerful deputy prime minister, has no sectoral-policy expertise, but also evaluates the substantive content of draft bills to some extent.
-Nevertheless, despite the extensive constitutional and political strength of the Spanish premiership, these units enjoy only limited administrative resources.
-Their relatively small size is perhaps explained by the hierarchical, single-party nature of the Spanish government, in which it is not particularly necessary to monitor sectoral ministers from the center.
-Citation: